| Ask

 perfection isn’t very memorable in terms of life experiences and

 doesn’t make the perfectee any happier either.
+What did?
+It wasn’t feeding the

 hungry or winning the lottery.
-It was just a few simple things:
+It was just a few simple things: Women are the happiest when they

 know they matter, when they know that what they’re doing with their